Obstetrics & Gynecology

 A Strong Independent Academic Medical Center that Values Residency Education

 WellSpan York Hospital's residency in obstetrics and gynecology is a four-year categorical program approved for four residents at each level.
+Our Program is fully accredited by the ACGME (Accreditation Council for Graduate Medical Education).
 We are a primary affiliate of Drexel, Penn State, and Jefferson medical schools, and it is our mission to train physicians for the practice of obstetrics and gynecology, as well as to provide a solid foundation for residents interested in pursuing subspecialty fellowships.
 WellSpan York Hospital is a tertiary-care and regional referral center, serving a population base of over 620,000 as part of the WellSpan Health System.
-York Hospital has been an ACGME accredited training site since 1944 and supports seven other residency programs and six fellowships.
+WellSpan York Hospital has been a fully accredited training site since 1944 and supports seven other residency programs and six fellowships.
 Medical students from several schools rotate here for both primary care and subspecialty clerkships.

 Faculty and Leadership that make education their highest priority